Polygence blog / Research Opportunities and Ideas

 2. Sentiment analysis of COVID-19 vaccine tweets

-Apply data mining and API use to synthesize hundreds of thousands of tweets and perform sentiment analysis to compare which COVID-19 vaccine is most promising in different geographic regions.
+Apply data mining and API used to synthesize hundreds of thousands of tweets and perform sentiment analysis to compare which COVID-19 vaccine is most promising in different geographic regions.
 Compare which side effects are most predominant among Pfizer vaccine recipients versus Moderna vaccine recipients.
-This project could culminate in an article which takes the reader through the project from exploratory data analysis to code implementation, and finally a well-articulated discussion of research findings and limitations.
+This project could culminate in an article that takes the reader through the project from exploratory data analysis to code implementation, and finally a well-articulated discussion of research findings and limitations.

 Idea by AI research mentor Sejal